Introduction (/docs)

 - And many more...

-Browse our [community plugins](https://github.com/invoiceradar/plugins/tree/main/plugins) or learn how to [create your own](/docs/plugins).
+You can find a full list of supported services in [website](/).
+You can also browse our [community plugins](https://github.com/invoiceradar/plugins/tree/main/plugins) or learn how to [create your own](/docs/plugins).

 ## Security & Privacy